aemysites/aemydocs/xwalk-tutorial.md

 ### Common Issues:

 - **Authentication Problems:** Verify that your GitHub secrets are correctly configured and that the technical account has appropriate permissions
-- **Content Sync Issues:** Check the fstab configuration and ensure the content paths are correctly mapped
 - **Site Template Problems:** Ensure you're using the latest version of the crosswalk template

 ### Support Resources: